TurbulenceChaos/TurbulenceChaos/README.md

 - ⚡ Fun fact: ...
 -->

-## About Me
+## ABOUT ME
 My name is Peng Peng, and I am a Master’s student in Engineering Mechanics at the School of Naval Architecture and Ocean Engineering.
-Throughout my academic journey, I have developed a deep passion for mathematics, particularly in areas such as nonlinear differential equations, perturbation methods, calculus of variations, dynamical systems, and chaos theory. \
+Throughout my academic journey, I have developed a deep passion for mathematics, particularly in areas such as nonlinear differential equations, perturbation methods, calculus of variations, dynamical systems, and chaos theory.

 **Currently, I am looking for a PhD opportunity in Fluid Mechanics**, and am eager to deepen my understanding of partial differential equations and manifold theory during my PhD studies.

 ## RESEARCH EXPERIENCE